-4
+Figure 4

 Fill the details as mentioned in Table 2 and Click on “Discover”.
 After Discovery process, the Resource Model for Automation Anywhere will be created.

 Auto Configuration for UiPath – Community Cloud

 If User select Platform Type as “UiPath - Community Cloud” then “UiPath” specific information will be populated such as Orchestrator details as mentioned in Table 3